Estate Planning typically contains the following documents:

 There are many reasons why individuals fail to create an Estate Plan.
 Young adults do not feel the need as they do not own property or believe they have plenty of time to get it done since they are so young.
 Middle aged adults tend to think they too have plenty of time.
 Older adults and the elderly sometimes believe their spouse will get everything anyway so do not believe a Will is necessary.

-It is also important to consider having a Will and powers of attorney in place if you have young children.
+It is also important to consider having an Estate Planning Attorney to prepare a Will and Powers Of Attorney if you have young children.
 As parents, we all want to protect our children and watch them grow.
 The sad reality is that sometimes parents die, whether due to disease or tragic accidents.
 Planning for these events in advance, no matter how young you are, will help ease the burden on those left behind.

-Contact our firm today to discuss your needs.
+Contact an Experienced North Texas Estate Planning Attorney Today to discuss your needs.
 It is not just a Will, it is peace of mind.